pedersen-fisheries-lab/sspm/paper.md

 # Abstract

 Productivity models such as Surplus Production Models (SPMs) models can be used to inform stock management of fisheries.
-However, those models often share three main flaws: (1) they are usually not spatially explicit, (2) fail to incorporate ecosystem predictors and therefore are ill-suited to ecosystem-based management of stocks, and (3) their deployment is often limited by code availability, quality and accessibility.
-To fill this gap, we developed a lag-1 autoregressive spatial SPM based on Generalized Additive Models (GAMs), broadly applicable to spatially-structured populations, and bundled into an R package.
+However, these models often share three main flaws: (1) they are usually not spatially explicit, (2) they fail to incorporate ecosystem predictors and therefore are ill-suited to ecosystem-based management of stocks, and (3) their deployment is often limited by code availability, quality and accessibility.
+To fill this gap, we developed a lag-1 autoregressive spatial SPM (SSPM) based on Generalized Additive Models (GAMs), broadly applicable to spatially-structured populations, which was bundled into an R package.
 We applied this model to one of the most economically important invertebrate populations in Canadian waters, Northern Shrimp (Pandalus borealis) in the Newfoundland and Labrador Shelves.
 This stock currently lacks a population model to predict how fishing pressure and changing environmental conditions may affect future shrimp abundance in the region.
 Our model incorporates relevant ecosystem predictors for this stock, such as Atlantic Cod (Gadus morhua) density, alternate predator density, temperature, and stock biomass.
 In addition, the model is deployed through the R package sspm, a flexible framework aimed at making SSPMs easier to apply to spatially structured populations.
 The package allows for a repeatable and open workflow and improves the accessibility of SSPMs.

 # Summary

-The R package sspm is designed to make spatially-explicit surplus production models more applicable.
-The package uses Generalized Additive Models (GAMs) to fit a surplus production model to biomass and harvest data.
+The R package sspm is designed to make spatially-explicit surplus production models (SSPM) more applicable.
+The package uses Generalized Additive Models (GAMs) to fit a SSPM to biomass and harvest data.
 The package includes a range of features to manage biomass and harvest data.
-Those features are organise in a stepwise workflow, whose implementation is described in more detailed in \autoref{fig:workflow}.
+Those features are organized in a stepwise workflow, whose implementation is described in more detail in \autoref{fig:workflow}.

-1. Ingestion of variables as well as spatial boundaries and discretization into patches, using the user's method of choice (random or custom sampling, voroinoi tesselation or delaunay triangulation).
+1. Ingestion of variables as well as spatial boundaries and discretization into patches, using the user's method of choice (random or custom sampling, voronoi tessellation or Delaunay triangulation).
 2. Smoothing data using spatio-temporal GAMs smoothers.
 3. Computation of productivity values taking into account harvest information.
-4. Fitting of SPMs to smoothed data with GAMs.
+4. Fitting of SSPMs to smoothed data with GAMs.
 5. Visualization of results, including confidence and prediction intervals.
 6. One step ahead prediction of biomass.